-To answer that question, FOX Weather has compiled the map below, illustrating the historical probability of a white Christmas across the United States.
+To answer that question, FOX Weather has compiled the map below, illustrating the historical probability of a white Christmas across the U.S.

 In order to qualify for a white Christmas, there must either be at least 1 inch of snow on the ground on Christmas morning or falling snow must accumulate to at least 0.1 inches on Dec.
 25. This is the same criteria used by the National Weather Service.

 The map is based on historical weather data averaged over the 30-year period from 1991 to 2020, the most recent climatological averages provided by NOAA's National Centers for Environmental Information.

 In the Lower 48, the northern and central Rockies, California's Sierra Nevada and the Washington and Oregon Cascades have the highest odds of encountering snow on Christmas Day.
 The probability of a white Christmas is as high as 90% to 100% in the highest peaks of those mountain ranges.
 Aspen, Colorado, is just one of about a dozen locations that can brag about having a 100% chance of a white Christmas, according to NOAA.